On the Prize Background

 Nominees selected as finalists are contacted by Grinnell Prize staff and are asked to submit supplemental materials.
 At this time, nominators are also informed of their nominee’s selection as a semi-finalist.

-Curriculum vitae or resume, letters of recommendation, photos or videos, news articles, letters of reference, as well as organizational, policy, and fiscal documents may be requested if a nominee is selected as a prize finalist.
+Curriculum vitae or resume, educational history, letters of recommendation, photos or videos, news articles, letters of reference, as well as organizational, policy, and fiscal documents may be requested if a nominee is selected as a prize finalist.
 Finalists will also be asked to grant permission for additional due diligence forms to demonstrate the nominee’s and organization’s adherence to legal standards and organizational best practices.
 It is the nominee’s responsibility to provide the information the College is requesting.
 Failure to provide the requested information will automatically disqualify the nominee from further consideration.

 No. Additional information will not be reviewed.
 If your nominee is chosen as a finalist, the College will request specific supplemental information at that time.